 Can You Take out a Home Equity Loan if You Have Bad Credit?

-But if you own your home, you might have another option available to you.
+But if you own your home you might have another option.
 That’s right, you could possibly qualify for a home equity loan or line of credit--even if your credit is poor.
 And while your lousy credit score will still raise the total cost of these home equity products, the overall price tag may be lower than the alternatives.
 Here’s what you need to know.

 What is a home equity loan?

 So you probably know what a home mortgage is: It’s a loan that you take out to purchase a house or condo that uses said house or condo as collateral.
 Well, home equity loans are similar to mortgages.
 They are also loans that are secured by the value of your home.

 The difference between home equity loans and mortgages is that home equity loans are secured by the “equity” that you have in your home.
 And what’s equity?
 It’s the value of your home above and beyond what you still owe on your mortgage.

 Let’s say that you bought a home for $300,000, and, after a couple of years, you still have $250,000 left on your mortgage.
 The amount of equity that you now own in your home is $50,000, and you own 20% of your home in total.
 The other 80% is technically owned by the bank until your mortgage is paid off entirely.

 With a home equity loan, you could (in theory) borrow up to $50,000 against that equity.
 Of course, a lender will almost certainly not approve you for that full amount.
 In fact, they very rarely (if ever) lend more than 80% of a home’s equity value.
 With $50,000 in equity, that would mean a max loan amount of $40,000.